programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 # Time-Series and Annotations: Bombing Operations over Time

-Let's explore the use of incendiary and fragmentation explosive a little more by seeing if there's any trend in their use over time versus the total munitions dropped.
-You've had some time to get used to Bokeh's syntax, so now that we're getting into deeper concepts, let's dive right in with a full code example in a new file named `my_first_timeseries.py`.
+Let's now explore the use of incendiary and fragmentation explosive a little more by seeing if there is any trend in their use over time versus the total munitions dropped.
+As you have had some time to get used to Bokeh's syntax, let's dive right in with a full code example in a new file named `my_first_timeseries.py`.

 ```python
 #my_first_timeseries.py